 One of the smaller sized portable wet/dry vacuums is the Rigid 50313 4000vr.
-Coming In with a 4-gallon capacity, it packs a 5 peak HP motor, but at a higher price tag.
-The 8-foot hose and 20-foot power cord make it the longest reaching vacuums we looked at.
+Coming in with a four-gallon capacity, it packs a five peak HP motor, but at a higher price tag.
+The eight-foot hose and 20-foot power cord make it the longest reaching vacuums we looked at.
 However, the vacuum only comes with a car nozzle and a diffuser; no wands are included.
 This makes vacuuming floors both uncomfortable and nearly impossible.

 If you need to utilize the blower, it is easily done.
 The Quick Lock Filter Fastening System lets you remove the filter for cleaning or replacing following your clean up sessions.
 When you’re ready to store your vacuum, you can wrap your power cord around the comfortable handle, but there is no onboard storage for the other attachments.

 8. Porter-Cable Wet Dry Vacuum